The best things to do in Bend for December

 Like I shared in this Best of November post, lots of local roads shut down once snow piles up at higher elevations.
 The perk?
 So many places to explore in car-free peace!
 You won’t be watching for vehicle traffic on Pilot Butte if you walk up the paved road, and areas off the Cascade Lakes Scenic Byway become wonderlands worth exploring on snowshoes, skis, or via snowmobile.

-Does driving on ice and snow make you edgy?
 Keep a close eye on the Oregon Department of Transportation’s TripCheck page for up-to-the-minute info on road conditions around the state.
 Then scan our conditions page for even more info like weather reports, trail conditions, and road reports.
 If in-person interactions are more your jam, stop by the Bend Visitor Center for trail and road info, plus complimentary maps and smiles.

 There’s so much fun stuff happening in December that you’ll need an extra-big calendar to keep track of it all.
 Make note of important dates so you don’t miss something you’ve looked forward to all year.